‘The Bold And The Beautiful’ Spoilers: Coco Spy Necklace Wrecks Lives?

 How Much Damage Will The Spying Do?

-The Bold and The Beautiful spoilers promise the secrets Coco’s necklace records and spills to the team at Spectra Fashions could destroy many lives.
+The Bold and The Beautiful spoilers promise that the secrets Coco’s necklace records and spills to the team at Spectra Fashions could destroy many lives.
 Even if Coco’s necklace catches Quinn and Ridge canoodling, that doesn’t mean Sally will reveal Ridge’s treachery to Thomas.
 But what if she doesn’t?

 The necklace scheme on The Bold and The Beautiful could ruin any chance of Thomas and Sally having a romance and also break the hearts of Coco and RJ.
-Last, we could see Brooke, Ridge, Quinn and Eric Forrester (John McCook) all torn apart and their hearts broken on The Bold and The Beautiful.
+Last, we could see Brooke, Ridge, Quinn, and Eric Forrester (John McCook) all torn apart and their hearts broken on The Bold and The Beautiful.

 Will Coco’s spy necklace see the cheating as well as high fashion?
 We’ll know soon according to The Bold and The Beautiful spoilers.